jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

  - no superior stage.
 Note Apollo 13 use of manual flying, or Apollo 8's use of star charts for re-orientation. never mind the failed SU, despite science, or string theory.
  - note, what the three, storytelling, philosophy, science, are an ecosystem, and like biological ones, each has a place in healthy one.
+- crucially, life is cooperation because the game board isn't stagnant. entropy dissolves the game squares behind us, so we must evolve, in a race against time.... we may outrun our neighbors, but that means little to entropys wrath...